Lamar Odom Opens Up: Cheating On Khloe Kardashian, Drug Use, And That Brothel

 Lamar Odom has come a long way since almost dying in a brothel back in October 2015.
-His journey to recovery has been bumpy and it’s clear that he longs to be back with his ex-wife Khloe Kardashian, but a year and a half after what could have been a horrible tragedy, Lamar is still with us.
+His journey to recovery has been bumpy, and it’s clear that he longs to be back with his ex-wife Khloe Kardashian, but a year and a half after what could have been a horrible tragedy, Lamar is still with us.
 Now the former NBA star is opening up and talking about how he cheated on Khloe Kardashian, abused drugs and of course, he’s talking about how he almost died in that brothel.

 In a new interview with E!
 News, Lamar Odom opened up about his near-death experience after suffering an overdose while visiting a Nevada brothel just 17 months ago.
 Odom still maintains that he wasn’t doing drugs while visiting the Love Ranch.
 This is what he had to say about his decision to visit the brothel, something he likely wishes he’d never done: